SharePoint/sp-dev-docs/docs/declarative-customization/site-design-json-schema.md

 ---
-title: Site design JSON schema
+title: Site template JSON schema
-description: JSON schema reference for building site designs for SharePoint. ms.date: 09/24/2021 ms.localizationpriority: high
+description: JSON schema reference for building site templates for SharePoint. ms.date: 09/24/2021 ms.localizationpriority: high
 ---

-# Site design JSON schema
+# Site template JSON schema

-The site design is a list of **actions**.
+The site template is a list of **actions**.
 For more complex actions, such as creating a list, there are also **subactions**.
 Each action is specified by a "verb" value.
 Verb actions are run in the order they appear in the JSON script.
 Only the verb actions listed here can be used; otherwise, an "unable to handle action" error will be thrown when trying to upload a site script.
 More actions will be added over time.

 The overall JSON structure is specified as follows: